maxprilutskiy/awesome-side-project/README.md

     [Pricing](https://encore.dev/pricing): Free for hobby projects, paid plans for large scale commercial use.

+-   [Hook0](https://www.hook0.com/) - open-source webhook server to integrate into your project.

+    Pricing: Free and open-source.
+SaaS version also has a free tier.

 #### Headless CMSs

 -   [Apisful](https://www.apisful.com/) - a cloud-based headless CMS.